-There are times where a home buyer needs to go with a Conventional Loan instead of a FHA Loan.
+There are times where a home buyer needs to go with a Conventional Loan instead of an FHA Loan.
 Second homes, investment homes, and Condos that are not FHA approved can only be financed with Conventional Loans.
-Here are the Conventional Loan Matrix at The Gustan Cho Team @ The Money Store:

 - Investment homes require 20% down payment.
-15% down payment is allowed on investment property Conventional Loan financing on a single family home.
-2 to 4 unit properties require larger down payments and reserves.
-Contact Gustan Cho at 262-716-8151 or email at email@example.com for more details.
+15% down payment is allowed on investment property Conventional Loan financing on a single-family home

-- Mortgage borrowers who had a Chapter 7 Bankruptcy can qualify for a Conventional Loan four years after a Chapter 7 Bankruptcy discharged date.
+- Borrowers who had a Chapter 7 Bankruptcy can qualify for a Conventional Loan four years after a Chapter 7 Bankruptcy discharged date

-- The maximum debt to income ratio allowed to get an approve/eligible per automated underwriting system approval is 45% DTI.
+- The maximum debt to income ratio allowed to get an approve/eligible per automated underwriting system approval is 50% DTI